Hexrays/SXSW-2016_Notes/Desiging Happiness/readme.md

 Put down guard, sense that magic does exist

 Soulcycle
-fittness can be a joyful experience community, experience, fun, tribal, not a chore, workout that doesn't feel like work
+fitness can be a joyful experience community, experience, fun, tribal, not a chore, workout that doesn't feel like work

 Safety- core philosophy of Disney
 Control the environment
-work on a subconsious level
+work on a subconscious level
 **interesting:** A water fountain makes you not worry about being dehydrated

 Happiness is not in the moment